Plugins

 Remember these three lines:

-• enablement lives at city scope
+• enablement lives in project plugins.<name>.enabled

 • setup and usage are UI protocol layers